anishjoy/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
-This document is part of the Reproducible reserach course.
+This document is part of the Reproducible research course.
 It aims to showcase the use of R Markdown to create literate Statistical Programming.
 The data used is activity data and is downloaded from https://github.com/rdpeng/RepData_PeerAssessment1

 ## Loading and preprocessing the data
-First Load to data into a variable and run summary to get an understanding of the data
+* First Load to data into a variable and run summary to get an understanding of the data

 ```r